What is CiviForm?

 An introduction to the problem and the CiviForm solution.

-CiviForm is free, open-source software that was built with support from Google.org Fellows and will be managed by a product steward outside of Google.
+CiviForm is free, open-source software that was built with support from Google.org Fellows and is managed by Exygy as a product steward.
 CiviForm is deployed and maintained by civic entities themselves.

 Signing up for critical government services often requires reentering the same information on each application.
 Our research shows that the need to repeatedly navigate complex requirements and re-enter sensitive personal information can feel dehumanizing.
 Moreover, people seeking to help residents apply for programs, such as local administrators or community-based organizations, must spend valuable time and resources to work through duplicative data.

 In times of crisis, these problems can be particularly acute (e.g. during a public health emergency like COVID-19).

 CiviForm supports a more human-centered approach to public benefits applications.
 When someone applies to a program, their data is stored in a centralized program database so that they see questions and programs that are most relevant to their needs.
 Applicants can then choose to re-use that data for other applications as they see fit.

 Example of the CiviForm landing page where residents can find public benefits programs in one place.

 For applicants and their trusted intermediaries, this means that once you enter personal information for one program, you won’t need to re-enter it for future assistance.
 For government program administrators and local staff, this means less time collecting and sorting through redundant data across programs.